Ji-Xpress/ji-xpress/doc/creating_canvas_game_objects.md

 You can capture launcher signals to keep track of opened and created projects using the following signals:

-* `project_opened` : When a project is opened.
+* `project_opened(project_path: String)` : When a project is opened.
 Contains the path of the project as a parameter.
-* `project_created` : When a project is created.
+* `project_created(project_path: String)` : When a project is created.
 Contains the path of the project as a parameter.

 ### Loading and working with projects